 Ironically, Rosa Parks took a stand by sitting down.
 On December 1, 1955, the 42-year-old seamstress was commuting home from her job at Montgomery Fair department store on the Cleveland Avenue bus in Montgomery, Alabama, when the bus driver James Blake told her to move to the back of the bus so that a white person could take her seat.

-Technically, Parks wasn’t sitting in the first 10 rows, which were reserved for whites.
-But as the bus got crowded, the driver had expanded the section for whites and asked everyone in Parks’ row to move back.
+Technically, Parks wasn’t sitting in the first 10 rows, which were reserved for white people.
+But as the bus got crowded, the driver had expanded the section for white people and asked everyone in Parks’ row to move back.

 The other three African Americans obliged, but Parks sat still.
 That defiance landed her in jail — but also set her on a trajectory as one of the most influential civil rights activists in American history.